Tuesday, 29 May 2012

 POACHED PEARS

 These poached pears are so simple and are packed with flavour.
-They can be dressed up for a fancy dinner or served simply with some good vanilla ice cream for a mid week treat.
+They can be dressed up for a fancy dinner or served simply with a good vanilla ice cream and caramel sauce for a mid week treat.

 Prep time: 10 mins